Souradeep1101/portfolio/_pages/about.md

   alt="…"
 /> -->

-Hey, I'm Souradeep Banerjee, an incoming freshman at Arizona State University.
+Hey, I'm Souradeep Banerjee, a sophomore at Arizona State University.
 I'm from India and love learning new things, constantly striving to broaden my horizons.
 With a good base in computer science, I am eager to dive deeper into the world of technology and innovation.

 ## My past experiences ~